gleam-lang/gleam/notes/talk.md

 The first element in the tuple is the atom "token", which is an instruction to output a token when this definition matches.
 The second item is the data structure to be formed for this token.
-Here I'm always forming 2 item tuples which the atom name of the token in the first position, and the matched characters in the second position, which I access through the magic variable "TokenChars".
+Here I'm always forming 2 item tuples with the token name as an atom in the first position, and the matched characters in the second position, which I access through the magic variable "TokenChars".